CFenner/MMM-Netatmo/README.md

 #### Register an App

 Your can register a new app [here](https://dev.netatmo.com/dev/createapp).
-Afterwards you will get an APP_ID and an APP_SECRET which you will need to enter in the config.
+Afterwards you will get an APP_ID and an APP_SECRET which you will need to enter in the [config entries](#configuration).

 #### Grant Access to Your Data

 To allow the app to access your data, you need to send a POST request to the auth server and register the app.

-You can send a POST request with [Hurl.it](https://www.hurl.it) to the Netatmo auth url: https://api.netatmo.com/oauth2/token
+You can send a POST request with [Hurl.it](https://www.hurl.it)[Git](https://github.com/defunkt/hurl) to the Netatmo auth url: https://api.netatmo.com/oauth2/token

 Also you need to provide the following data: